EliasPrescott/aspen-walkers/editions/2025-august/journal.typ

     In 2025, we are more connected than ever before.
     Social media and the internet spread information faster than anything else has in human history.
     Yet, in spite of these advancements, it is easier than ever to feel alone.
-    #parbreak()

     The internet is an amazing invention that has provided us with a lot of benefits, but it also comes with plenty of drawbacks.
     We often gloss over the downsides of our hyper-connection, but they are real and they affect all of us.
-    The internet affects all of us, but it can especially affect those of us who work with technology.
+    They can especially affect those of us who work with technology in our hobbies and careers.
     Every day is an onslaught of new frameworks, new press releases, new hot takes on the best ways to write software or manage technology.
-    #parbreak()

     This journal is an attempt to disconnect from the constant noise.
     To build real connections rather than the fake "friendships" you find on social media.
     To consider software and the tools we use to build it, in a slow and deliberate manner.